Shop by Room ➜ Living Room ➜ Couches

 Really beautiful couches you can customize with their range of materials.
 Choose from regular foam to GOLS certified organic Dunlop latex to all feathers.
 Their Iris Linen collection is their upholstery choice that is GOTS certified organic.
 They also use Crypton Home performance fabrics, which are free of PFAS and an overall better choice when choosing polyester fabrics.
 They also use solid wood frame, water based stains, plant based finishes, and water based glues.
 The ratings below represent their healthiest options, if you go their totally natural route.

-These are handmade with organic materials, but they have a spectrum of options, too, including plant-based performance upholstery.
+This is the non toxic couch brand I chose for my home.
+They’re handmade with organic materials, but they have a spectrum of options, too, including plant-based performance upholstery.
 This makes it the best couch for pets, and the best couch for kids.
-I have their Mota Sectional in latex and wool, and their Lala sofa is the most affordable truly organic sofa available.
-They use solid wood, plant-based finishes on the sofa legs, have GOLS certified organic latex, and OEKO TEX certified natural fabric upholstery.
+I have their Mota Sectional in latex and wool, and love it.
+Their Lala sofa is the most affordable truly organic sofa available anywhere.
+You can customize yourself online, or have them help— they were so nice.
 They have non toxic sectional couches, and organic sleeper sofas, too.

 Roger and Chris make all of their non toxic furniture out of solid wood and use low-VOC glues and water-based low VOC stains, including their very pretty organic sofas.
 They also handcraft non-toxic sectionals, ottomans, and sleeper beds, with customizable health options for every layer.
 Choose between flame retardant free CertiPUR foam or GOLS certified organic latex.
 They have OEKO TEX certified and PFAS free non toxic upholstery, as well as a variety of other options.
 The ratings below represent their healthiest options.

-Green Row is unique in the world of healthier couches: they have patterned slipcovers and a very different style than most healthy options.
+Green Row is unique in the world of natural couches: they have patterned slipcovers and a very different style than most healthy options.
 They use natural but uncertified latex, and OEKO TEX fabrics.
 These materials make them healthier than standard couches, though I didn’t get a response on what kind of wood stains, finishes, or glues they use; I assume standard low VOC because they use a low-VOC sealant on the springs inside.
-I asked if they use engineered wood; they said each couch is made differently, so you’d have to ask for each one separately.
-Worth an email before purchasing.
+I asked if they use engineered wood; they said each couch is made differently, so you’d have to ask about each one separately. before you buy— worth an email before purchasing.
 Owned by Williams Sonoma.

-Is 7th Avenue non toxic?
-Of the couches made with foam and OEKO TEX certified polyester (and there are many now), 7th Ave currently comes out as the least toxic.
+Are 7th Avenue couches non toxic?
+Of the sofas made with foam and OEKO TEX certified polyester (and there are many now), 7th Ave currently comes out as the least toxic.
 Their upholsteries are polyester-linen blends with OEKO TEX certification and contain no PFAS, formaldehyde, or flame retardants.
 Their frames are solid wood.
-They don’t have CertiPUR certification for their foam which doesn’t change much, as CertiPUR foam doesn’t mean a ton anyway.
+They are highly responsive to questions about materials, which I always think is a good sign and appreciate.
 All in all, this is the best non toxic modular sofa available so far.

 Is Anabei non toxic?
 Anabei cleverly uses a steel frame instead of a wooden one, meaning there are no wood stains or formaldehyde-filled particleboards to worry about.
 This, combined with their OEKO TEX fabrics, makes Anabei a decent choice for a foam couch.
 No PFAS, and they have pet- and kid- friendly washable performance fabric.
 They make relatively non toxic loveseat, sectional, and sofas, and are also very affordable.
 Memory foam has more undisclosed additives than standard foam, so choosing standard may reduce exposure.
 They stated that if needed, they use water-based glues in their cushions.
 So, some off-gassing is possible, but should be less than a standard couch.